 All of the trainees from last year’s School Direct programme are now teachers in Trust Academies.

 If you have any queries please contact us at:

-Applications for September 2018 are open.
+Applications for September 2019 are due to open October 2018.

 "A little over 18 months ago I applied for the position of Cover Supervisor at Mill Chase Academy and within a few months I was spending a large proportion of time in the PE department which confirmed my ambition to teach PE.
 I was offered places on a number of courses but the decision was not a difficult one.
 Having been at the school a year, understanding what the school stands for, working with the staff and getting to know the students it was too good an opportunity to turn down.
 Not only do I get to work with incredible teachers, I get to learn from them every day.

 One of the many great things about School Direct is how much time you spend in school.
 School Direct offers extensive school-based training mixed in with university trainings days.
 Knowing that I can seek help and guidance from not only the PE department but all members of staff is comforting.
 I have built a wonderful relationship with my mentor.
 The time and the effort he puts into helping me to develop as a teacher is unparalleled.

 September was a little over 4 months ago, but I have come so far in this short period of time.
 I have learnt a great deal about myself as a person, myself as a teacher but also the role of a teacher and everything that comes with it.
 It is remarkable how much more confident you feel in such a short space of time."
 David, Secondary Physical Education trainee